Nateliason/Find-Email-Python/README.md

 It's purpose is for networking and personal outreach, it is NOT for spamming or selling to influencers.
 Please use it responsibly or it will be removed.

+It seems to have the most problems with non-gmail addresses... still trying to figure out why.
+Let me know if you have any ideas

 ##Dependencies:

 Before you can run this program you'll need the Rapportive Python plugin from here:https://github.com/jordan-wright/rapportive